 There are daily flights from Kathmandu (70 min, Buddha Air and Yeti Air).
 Busses go from many Nepali towns as well as from India (a 5h drive from Nainital or Lucknow, 7h from Delhi)

-Dhangadhi is the perfect starting point for all of your adventures in the Far West.
-The Sub Metropolitan City with its airport and Indian border entry point is the main gateway and transportation hub of the Far Western region.
-It is also the capital of Kailali district and provides you with all the necessities: from hotels and restaurants to bike rentals and health care institutions everything can be found here.
-Before starting your exploration of the Far West, it is worth taking some time to enjoy the attractions of Dhangadhi and its surroundings.
-For example you should not miss Nepal’s only aircraft museum.
-Located inside a real Fokker jet, you can feel like an actual pilot yourself or enjoy 200 miniatures aircraft models.
+Dhangadhi is the perfect starting point for all adventures in the Far West.
+The Sub Metropolitan City with its airport and Indian border entry point, is the main gateway and transportation hub of the Far Western region.
+It is also the capital of Kailali district and provides you with all necessities: from hotels and restaurants to bike rentals and health care institutions, everything can be found there.
+Before starting an exploration of the Far West, it is worth taking some time to enjoy the attractions of Dhangadhi and its surroundings.
+For example, Nepal’s only aircraft museum in the city.
+Located inside a real Fokker jet, its possible to feel like an actual pilot, or enjoy 200 miniatures aircraft models.
 A newly opened waterpark ‘Fun City & Amusement’ can help you refresh during the hot and humid weather!

-When the hustle and bustle of the city becomes too much, you can escape to the rural surroundings of Dhangadhi.
-Set between rice fields and the Kailali Jungle, two beautiful wetlands, Jokhar Lake and the Mohana River, can be easily reached by bicycle or rikshaw.
-Jokhar Lake is located at the eastern outskirts of the city and is great place for a relaxing walk or boating.
-West of the city you will find the Mohana River Corridor, a famous bird watching area – is located in the western part of the city.
+When the hustle and bustle of the city becomes too much, the rural surroundings of Dhangadhi offers a lot.
+Set between rice fields and the Kailali Jungle, two beautiful wetlands, Jokhar Lake and the Mohana River, everything can be easily reached by bicycle or rikshaw.
+Jokhar Lake is located at the eastern outskirts of the city and is a great place for a relaxing walk or boating.
+The Mohana River Corridor located, a famous bird watching area – is located in the western part of the city.
 The best time to come is in the morning between 6 and 7 am.

-Around Dhangadhi you will find many villages of the Tharu people, the Terai’s original inhabitants.
+Around Dhangadhi there are many villages of the Tharu people, Terai’s original inhabitants.
 Most of them are farming communities, responsible for tilling the area’s many rice fields.
 But the Tharu also produce high quality handicrafts and cherish a vivid cultural life including special dances and traditional dress.
-You can easily explore Dhangadhi’s rural surroundings by foot, cycle or bullock cart and absorb the atmosphere.
-Contact us for a special village tour!
+It is easily feasible to explore Dhangadhi’s rural surroundings by foot, cycle or bullock cart and absorb the atmosphere there.